 The answer is yes and no.

-An air purifier can remove the mold spores in the air and stop them from reproducing if it includes a special type of filter and germicidal technology.
+The top air purifier brand on the market can remove the mold spores in the air and stop them from reproducing if it includes a special type of filter and germicidal technology.

 This can help reduce your exposure to mold and its ill effects.

 However, air purifiers don’t treat active mold growth.

 If you have a serious mold problem in your home, you must fix the underlying issue to get permanent relief (i.e. high humidity or moisture problems).
 Otherwise, the mold may continue to spread.